LinkedIn Profile Scraping using Selenium and BeautifulSoup

 Contact info

-We will first get the name.
-As you can see name_div there are 2 ul tags.
-The first ul consists of the name and the second ul consists of the location and no. of connections.
+Inside name_div there are two ul tags.
+The first ul holds the name, and the second holds the location and connection count.

-Here we will first get both the ul tags using name_div.find_all('ul').
-We will find the li in the first ul tag using name_loc[0].find('li') and get the text enclosed in it using get_text().
+Fetch both ul tags with name_div.find_all('ul').
+Find the li in the first ul using name_loc[0].find('li') and extract its text with get_text().

 name_loc = name_div.find_all('ul')